provydon/docs-generate/README.md

 **That's it!** 🎉 Your API is now fully documented.

+### 🔄 **Documentation Stays in Sync**

+The best part?
+Your documentation **automatically stays up-to-date** with your code:

+1. **Make code changes** → Add new routes, update controllers, modify validation
+2. **Run `php artisan docs:generate`** → Regenerates the documentation
+3. **Deploy your code** → Documentation file goes with your code
+4. **Documentation is always current** → No manual updates needed!

+The `docs.json` file lives in your `public/` folder, so it's part of your project and gets deployed with every code update.
+Your API documentation will always reflect your latest code changes.

 ### 🔗 **Use with Any API Client**

 The generated JSON is compatible with all major API clients: